prog4-final-exam/numeric-bank-backend/README.md

     $ db_migration.sh
     ```
 > We use directly the **postgres** as username in the database

+# Project configuration
+After doing the database migration, you have to set the env variables with the values:
+- **DB_URL**: jdbc:postgresql://localhost:5432/my_bank
+- **DB_USERNAME**: {USERNAME}
+- **DB_PASSWORD**: {YOUR PASSWORD}

+Now, you can run your application
 # Openapi specification
 You can see the **api specification** in the following link: [API Specification](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/prog4-final-exam/numeric-bank-backend/main/docs/api.yaml)

+# Postman Api Collection
+You can see the **postman collection** by the next link: [postman collection](https://cloudy-space-468286.postman.co/workspace/Team-Workspace~347dd70c-9202-4392-80ca-15f276bfe525/collection/28557576-0b888708-1be4-4ced-baf3-c7da89f31780?action=share&creator=28557576)